 We all can benefit from growing our network.
 So who are the people you want to meet?
 Create a list of people you would like to meet.
 They could be movers and shakers in your industry.
 It could be a person whose name comes up frequently in conversation.
 Here is some help: Tips for creating your networking bucket list

 Networking is so misunderstood!

 I keep writing about networking because it is so misunderstood by those new to job search.
-If you consider yourself to be the owner of your own business (Me, Inc!) then maybe you would understand the power and importance of building a more targeted network, both now and for the future.
+If you consider yourself to be the owner of your career then you understand the power and importance of building a more targeted network, both now and for the future.
 Because after all, networking equals relationships.